sciZer0/7/c/README.md

 * there are Energy-Isolated Systems and Energy-Non-Isolated Systems; – often, people consider some systems as Energy-Isolated, but in reality, they are Energy-Non-Isolated;

-* some devices, for example, Electromagnets – those devices that, in reality, aren't Energy-Isolated Systems but are Energy-Non-Isolated Systems, meaning, can for free take in Energy from the surrounding space – really can work with an efficiency of more than 100%;
+* some devices, for example, Electromagnets – those devices that in reality aren't Energy-Isolated Systems but are Energy-Non-Isolated Systems, meaning, can for free take in Energy from the surrounding space – really can work with an efficiency of more than 100%;

 *More on this all below.*